Introduction

-Before we discuss whether a text message will say delivered if blocked, it’s essential to understand the differences between iMessage and SMS (Short Message Service) messages. iMessage is an Apple-exclusive messaging service that allows users to send texts, photos, and videos online.
-At the same time, mobile carriers use SMS as the standard text messaging protocol.
+Before checking if a text message shows as delivered when blocked, it’s important to understand the difference between iMessage and SMS (Short Message Service). iMessage is a messaging service only available to Apple users, allowing them to send texts, photos, and videos over the internet.
+SMS, on the other hand, is the regular text messaging system used by mobile carriers.

 Will iMessage Say Delivered If Blocked?